bradleyschacht/LasVegasWorkshop2025/labs/05 - Orchestrating warehouse operations.md

     <img src = "../assets/images/05_workspace.png"/>

 1. Check the record count on all the tables by running the cell for **Step 5.3.3** in *The Workshop* notebook.
-Upcon completion, the cell will a set of query results that shows the record count on all the stage and dimensional model tables.
+Upon completion, the cell will display a set of query results that show the record counts on all the stage and dimensional model tables.
 Take special note of the fact table's record count.

     *Note: Your record counts should match the screenshot below for all the dimensions but your fact sale table will likely have a different record count from the screenshot below.*